kendrawu/CityU-progress-reports/README.md

-# CityU-progress-reports
+# CityU-project
-This repo stores progress reports of CityU ID Modelling Group.
+This repo stores report and codes of CityU ID Modelling Group.